 Miles A. Coon, Festival Director

-Miles Coon, President, Chairman and Festival Director resides in Palm Beach, Florida and Great Neck, New York with Mimi, his wife of forty-three years.
+Miles Coon, President, Chairman and Festival Director resides in Palm Beach, Florida with Mimi, his wife of fifty years.
 He received an M.F.A. in Poetry from Sarah Lawrence College in 2002 after having spent thirty years in a manufacturing business.
 He is a graduate of Harvard Law School, class of 1962 and the University of Virginia, class of 1959, where he studied Philosophy and Economics.
 His poems have been published or are forthcoming in many journals and anthologies.
-He has served on the Board of the Israel Humanitarian Foundation and is a supporter of Poetry Societies and small presses.
-Miles has attended over twenty writing conferences and has participated in hundreds of poetry workshops.
-He is a member in good standing of Poets of the Palm Beaches, the Harvard Clubs of New York City, Palm Beach and Broward Counties.
-Mr. Coon serves without compensation.
+He serves on the Board of the Foundation for Growth and Endocrinology, New York, NY and is a supporter of many non-profit poetry organizations and independent presses.
+Miles is a self-described "workshop junkie" having particiapted in well over fifty of them.
+Mr. Coon serves the festival full-time without compensation.

 Susan R. Williamson, Assistant Director

 Susan R. Williamson is a native of Richmond, Virginia and makes her home in both Charlottesville, Virginia and Boca Raton, Florida.
 She has worked in arts management, literary event planning and author and book promotion most recently, and previously in public relations and promotion in New York.
 In Charlottesville, she was staff administrator at the University of Virginia Office of State Governmental Relations.
 She served as editor in chief of Streetlight, a journal of art and literature, as an editor and associate publisher at Tupelo Press, on the board of the Charlottesville Writing Center, and the Publisher’s Day Committee of the Virginia Festival of the Book.
-Her work has appeared in Beltway Quarterly, Crab Orchard Review, Forge, Paterson Literary Review, Poetry East, Sanskrit, Smartish Pace, StorySouth, Virginia Quarterly Review, and Poetry Daily, among others.
-She is currently a Joel Oppenheimer fellow at the New England College MFA Program in Poetry.
+Her work has appeared in Beltway Quarterly, Connotations Press's Hoppenthaler Congeries, Crab Orchard Review, Forge, Paterson Literary Review, Poetry East, Sanskrit, Smartish Pace, StorySouth, Virginia Quarterly Review, and Poetry Daily, among others.
+She holds an MFA from the New England College MFA Program in Poetry and a B.A in French Language & Literature from the University of Virginia.
 Williamson is devoted to poets and writers in her community, and has planned successful reading and literary events nationwide.

 Laura McDermott, Festival Coordinator